e-c-k-e-r/vall-e/README.md

 #### Leverage Your Own

 1. Put your data into a folder, e.g. `./data/custom`.
-Audio files should be named with the suffix `.wav` and text files with `.normalized.txt`.
+Audio files should be named with the suffix `.wav` and text files with `.txt`.

 2. Quantize the data: